1066 and the Battle of Stamford Bridge

 The Battle of Tours

-In 732 CE, a battle in southern Europe, now largely forgotten outside of Europe and university courses, started a titanic shift in the power balance between Christian and Muslim forces in Europe - the Battle of Tours.
+In 732 CE, a battle in southern Europe, now largely forgotten outside of Europe, certain political circles, and university courses, started a titanic shift in the power balance between Christian and Muslim forces in Europe - the Battle of Tours.
 In what is today France, Umayyad Muslim forces invaded Gaul (France) from Iberia (Spain) but were checked by the grandfather of the future Frankish emperor Charlemagne.
 This grandfather of Charlemagne, Charles Martel, probably has one of the coolest nicknames known to history, Charles “the Hammer.”
-Why was this battle so pivotal and what was the impact?
-Well read on and you’ll find out.
+The Battle of Tours has a unique place in history, while we at Seeking History believe that it was an impactful morale-raising victory to the Christian Franks, the battle’s importance is a hotly contested 21st century historical topic within the academic and scholastic world.
+It has also taken on an oversized political importance to certain far-right fringe groups, claiming that it was a battle that stopped Islamic incursion into Europe, which it most certainly did not.
+Throughout the last three to four centuries, the Battle of Tours has either been regarded as a cataclysmic battle in the wider struggle to preserve the Christian faith in Europe or was nothing more than the Franks defeating a large raiding party from Umayyad Spain.
+As always, the reality is more likely somewhere between these two views.

 We are going to start this article with helping you understand who the primary figures are, first with factions, then with people.
 Our first faction, the Umayyads, were a large caliphate or empire and were the second caliphate created after the death of Muhammad.
 The Umayyad Caliphate spread from the borders of modern-day India to Spain.
 They had their main capital in Damascus but had regional hubs in North Africa and Spain, with their main Spanish city being modern day Cordoba.
 They were overthrown by the Abbasids in 750, but due to the sheer size of the Umayyad empire, they survived in part with their new capital being Cordoba, eventually becoming known to Christian sources as the Moors.
 The next major faction is the Franks/Gauls – a name for a collection of tribes (the name first popped up in the 3rd century CE), becoming a centralized people, that gives us the modern-day English name for France.
 The Franks, originally from Germania, settled in Roman Gaul during the empire.
 They became a powerhouse in the wake of the collapse of Roman direct rule, eventually founding both the Kingdom of France and the Holy Roman Empire.
 There are some minor factions at play here too, such as the Visigoths and the Aquitanians who were regional powers but were eventually swallowed by their neighbors or transformed into different entities entirely.
 The Visigoths were a tribe originally from Germania that were part of the wider “Goth” ethnic group that led the toppling of the Western Roman Empire, settling in regions such as France, Spain, the Balkans, and Italy.
 As for the Aquitanians, we aren’t sure their ethnicity (probably Frankish or Goth) but they were led by a man named Odo the Great.
 Odo has been speculated to be of Roman, Frankish, or Gothic origin but scholars aren’t sure exactly.